Iasa-Global/btabok/pages/competency_model/capacity_planning.md

 Carry out some form of analytical modelling to identify capacity related trends and allow for timely capital investments to add additional capacity.

-[[1]](https://btabok.iasaglobal.org/btabok_3/capacity-planning/#_ftnref1) *Iasa ITABOK:* A ***viewpoint*** defines the perspective from which a view is taken.
+*Iasa BTABoK:* A ***viewpoint*** defines the perspective from which a view is taken.
 More specifically, a viewpoint defines: how to construct and use a view (by means of an appropriate schema or template); the information that should appear in the view; the modeling techniques for expressing and analyzing the information; and a rationale for these choices (e.g., by describing the purpose and intended audience of the view).

-[[2]](https://btabok.iasaglobal.org/btabok_3/capacity-planning/#_ftnref2) *Iasa ITABOK:* A **view** is a representation of one or more structural aspects of an architecture that illustrates how the architecture addresses one or more concerns held by one or more of its stakeholders.
+*Iasa BTABoK:* A **view** is a representation of one or more structural aspects of an architecture that illustrates how the architecture addresses one or more concerns held by one or more of its stakeholders.

 Proven Practices
 ================